michhar/navigating-ml/docs/python.md

 **Python intro and data sciencey tools - go through in order or skip around**

-[Python for Data Science and Intro to Jupyter Notebooks and on Jupyter Notebooks on Azure](https://notebooks.azure.com/rheartpython/libraries/PythonDS101) - Note, solutions to exercises are in the last notebook.
-(Time: ~15 hours)
+Python for Data Science and Intro to Jupyter Notebooks and on Jupyter Notebooks on Azure (Time:  ~15 hrs; Format - written tutorial and exercises)

+[Jupyter Notebooks](https://notebooks.azure.com/rheartpython/libraries/PythonDS101) - Note, solutions to exercises are in the last notebook.

 * Basics
 * Data Structures